godot-escoria/escoria-docs/getting_started/step_by_step/6_handling_inventory.rst

 inventory and then react to it in the ESC script of the blackboard.

 So go into the beer item scene again and select the property, ``Use from inventory only``.
-This will restrict usage of the beer to inside the inventory only, so the beer mug will not listen to the ``use`` action anymore.
+Now, if you wish to use the verb 'use' with the beer, this interaction will only be permitted if the beer is in the inventory.

-Add an item to "Combine When Selected Action Is In" and set it to "use".
-This is required to tell Escoria that if the verb "use" is used on the beer mug, another object will be required to complete the action:
+Add an item to the list in the setting ``Combine When Selected Action Is In`` and set it to "use".
+This enables the player to use another object together with the mug when using the verb "use".

 .. image:: img/inventory_use.png
    :alt: The display of the previously described options.